nitzanlab/scPrisma/docs/index.rst

 3. In certain situations, it is advisable to remove the dominant eigenvector, particularly when it is an 'offset' eigenvector, such as in the case of a cyclic covariance matrix where the leading eigenvector is a constant eigenvector.

-Along this file, we will call the theoretical covarnace matrix ``cov``.
+Along this file, we will call the theoretical covariance matrix ``cov``.

 Reconstruction
 ~~~~~~~~~~